JoshuaVandaele/TPNode/tp2/README.md

 - delete
   - name=WATCHLISTNAME

+Find a watchlist by name
+- find
+  - name=WATCHLISTNAME

 Add a movie to a watchlist
-- add
+- addmovie
   - name=WATCHLISTNAME
   - id=MOVIE_ID

 Remove a movie from a watchlist
-- remove
+- removemovie
   - name=WATCHLISTNAME
   - id=MOVIE_ID

-Find a watchlist by name
+Lists the movies in a watchlist
-- find
+- listmovies
   - name=WATCHLISTNAME